 [Acornsoft] operated from one room of a warren of offices above the marketplace.
 You got there by sidling around the dustbins next to the Eastern Electricity showroom.
 Past the window display of cookers and fridge-freezers, up a steep little staircase, and into a cramped maze that would remind one employee, looking back, of a level from Doom.
 “Very back bedroom,” remembered David Braben, approvingly.
 In Acornsoft’s office they found a rat’s nest of desks and cables, and four people not much older than themselves.

-Two of those four people, managing directory David Johnson-Davies and chief editor Chris Jordan, would become the unsung heroes of Elite.
+Two of those four people, managing director David Johnson-Davies and chief editor Chris Jordan, would become the unsung heroes of Elite.
 Both got the game immediately, grasping not just its technical wizardry but also Bell and Braben’s larger vision for the whole experience.
 They both realized that this thing had the potential to be huge, bigger by an order of magnitude than anything Acornsoft had done before.
 Of course, it also represented a risk.
 Bell and Braben looked and acted like the couple of headstrong kids they still were.
 What if they flaked out?
 Nor was Acornsoft accustomed to issuing contracts and advances on unfinished software.
 Acornsoft had been conceived as an outlet for moonlighters and hobbyists, who sold them their homegrown software only once it was finished.
 Their normal policy was to not even look at programs that weren’t done; Bell and Braben were there at all only as a favor to Bell, a fellow with whom Acornsoft had a history and whom they liked personally.
 Still, Acorn as a whole was doing well; there was enough money to try something new, and this was too big a chance to pass up.
 They offered Bell and Braben a contract and an advance.

 As Bell and Braben worked to finish their game, Acornsoft provided essential playtesting while Johnson-Davies and Jordan served as an invaluable source of guidance and a certain adult wisdom.
 Sometimes the latter was needed to keep their ambitions in check, as when Bell and Braben burst into the Acornsoft office one day having had an epiphany.
 They had realized that, if all they needed to grow a galaxy was a starting seed of six numbers, they could have an infinite number of them — well, okay, about 282 trillion of them — in the game.
 They could let the player buy a “galactic hyperdrive” to jump between them, whereupon they would just generate a new random seed and let it rip.
-Jordan now showed a sharp design instinct of his own in walking them back a bit.
+Johnson-Davis now showed a sharp design instinct of his own in walking them back a bit.
 Having more galaxies sounds like a great idea, he said, but having so many will actually spoil the illusion of a real persistent universe you’ve worked so hard to create.
 It will all just start to feel like what it really is: random.
 Nor will many of these new galaxies be pleasing places to explore, since you won’t be able to look at them and reject the ones with unreachable systems and the like.
 Bell and Braben agreed to settle for just eight galaxies, with a total of 2048 star systems to visit.
 That should be more than enough for anyone.
 Perhaps too many for Bell and Braben and Acornsoft’s testers: a planet Arse sneaked into one of these later galaxies and made it into the released version of the game.

 Even as they gently squashed some of Bell and Braben’s more outlandish ideas, Johnson-Davies and Jordon still felt like something was missing.
 For all its technical and formal innovations, for all its scope of possibility, the game lacked any sort of real goal.
 Now, to some extent that was just the nature of the beast Bell and Braben had created.
 They would have dearly loved to have a real story to give context, had even planned on it at some stage (Braben says that “trading was originally going to be a very minor aspect”), but they now had to accept the fact that they weren’t going to be able to wedge some elaborate plot along with everything else into 32 K. Still, suggested Johnson-Davies and Jordan, maybe they could add something simple, something to mark progress and give bragging rights.
 Thus was born the system of ranks, based on the number of kills you’ve achieved.
 You start Harmless.
 After notching eight kills you become Mostly Harmless (a nod to The Hitchhiker’s Guide to the Galaxy).
 Each rank thereafter is exponentially more difficult to achieve, until, after some 6400 kills, you become Elite.
 There was the goal, one that should keep players playing a good long time.